Fleas and Ticks: Get Rid of Them Without Poisons

 Other "natural" essences are also problematic, because our pets cannot rid their bodies of them through the metabolic process.
 Dogs have trouble metabolizing several, cats with most.
 Some of these ingredients, which do not seem to be of much problem to humans include:

-- lauryl sulfate
+- lauryl sulfate (found in shampoo and hand-dishwashing detergent)

 - tea tree